suusanp/stealth-health/m5/prototype.md

 - **JSON Stringification**: Prior to encryption, the data is stringified to ensure compatibility with the encryption library, as CryptoJS operates on string inputs.
 - **File System Storage**: The Encrypted data is stored in the device's file system, under a directory specific to daily data, to ease future data retrieval.
 - **Using the Date as Filename**: Storing daily data in files named after the date simplifies retrieval and management.
 It enables straightforward data purging based on retention policies without the need to decrypt files to assess their contents.
 - **Security Implications of Filename Choice**: The use of dates as filenames does not significantly impact security.
 The critical security measure lies in the encryption of the file's contents.
-However, a discussion around encrypting filenames could be warranted in contexts where the mere knowledge of a user's activity on specific dates needs concealment.
+However, a discussion around encrypting filenames could be justified in contexts where the mere knowledge of a user's activity on specific dates needs to be hidden.
 - **FileSystem vs. SecureStore**: Data is encrypted and stored in the file system rather than SecureStore due to size limitations and performance considerations.
 SecureStore is designed for small pieces of data like keys or tokens, while the FileSystem API is optimized for larger data storage and offers more flexibility for managing files.